 Emergency and basic needs supports for individuals and families, including clothing, food, shelter, rent and utility assistance; access to prescription assistance, primary medical, dental, vision and mental health care.

-*Priorities may be adjusted annually
+*Priorities may be adjusted each grant cycle

 Like most organizations, we are challenged to meet the needs of our constituents and effectively drive change with limited resources.
 By investing strategically in a streamlined set of priorities that align with our organizational goals and through focusing more deeply on fewer issue areas, we aim to make a more meaningful and measurable impact in the communities we serve.